pckothapally/projects/location/setup/google-cloud/README.md

 1. Open the **Repositories** page in the [Google Cloud console](https://console.cloud.google.com/welcome?project=openwebui-projects1&authuser=2).

-[Open the Repositoies page](https://console.cloud.google.com/artifacts) - You will enable "Artifact Registry API"
+[Open the Repositories page](https://console.cloud.google.com/artifacts) - You will enable "Artifact Registry API"
 2. Click Create Repository
 3. Specify `open-webui` as the repo name
 4. Choose **Docker** as the format and **Standard** as mode